supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Part 2: Building the Program (12-15 minutes)

-**Tim**: "You've said the hardest part wasn't the perks, it was the data.
-What did you run into, and how did you solve it?"
+**Tim**: “You’ve said the hardest part wasn’t the perks, it was the data.
+What was broken, and how did you fix it enough to make this program possible?”

 **John**: "Morey's is famous for holding the line against discounting.
 How did you design a program that created value without undermining that philosophy?"